LTD Benefit Offsets

 Proving CA SDI Status

-To reduce or eliminate the CA SDI offset, you must provide:
+To reduce or eliminate the CA SDI offset, provide the administrator with:

 - Payment history showing what you actually received

-- Exhaustion notice if you've used all 52 weeks
+- Exhaustion notice once you've used all 52 weeks (offset ends at that point)

 SSDI Offset (CBA Section 27.J.15)